argonatorUberTF/Uber-Team-Fortress/README.md

 Possibly put in an anti-bunny hopping system to remove the game glitch of angled bouncing.
 It was never intended in the design and unbalances gameplay.
 A cheese.
 It is nowhere fair when a hwguy can move as fast as a scout or a soldier passing a scout.
+The bear traps, spikes, caltrops, and auto sentry guns should slow down combat movement speed as it halts bunny hoppers.
 (Possibly add this as an anti-cheat system)

 Add another weapon to the Pyro for even more destructive backup. multi pyro rockets?